an invitation to surrender to the in-between

 Concept / Choreography by Yvonne Ng in collaboration with…Originally performed by Mairéad Filgate, Kaitlin Standeven, Johanna Bergfelt, Luke Garwood, Irvin Chow

-July 2022 premiere to be performed by Morgyn Aronyk-Schell, Johanna Bergfelt, Irvin Chow Mairéad Filgate, Kathia Wittenborn
+July 2022 premiere performed by Morgyn Aronyk-Schell, Johanna Bergfelt, Irvin Chow Mairéad Filgate, Kathia Wittenborn